RebecaApostu/covidsite/content/posts/2020-09-17-trends-and-patterns-in-booking-activities/index.md

 ---
 *This article is based on the MSc.
 Thesis: “Travel Disruption during COVID-19: An exploratory data analysis on Airbnb in Copenhagen”, written by Rebeca Apostu and Aurora Beres.*

-To measure the effects on Airbnb related booking activities, a comparative analysis was used to highlight trends pre and during the COVID-19 outbreak, using 2019 as the baseline for comparison.
+To measure the effects of COVID-19 on Airbnb related booking activities, a comparative analysis was used to highlight trends pre and during the outbreak, using 2019 as the baseline for comparison.

 > Statistics over time are extracted in terms of *seasonality trends, quantity of monthly bookings, price fluctuations and booking duration.*